sheilawuor/phase-1-project/README.md

 ## Description

-This is a simple web application that allows users to generate random quotes and like them.
-The quotes are fetched from a db.json file I made to mock an API.
+This is a simple web application that allows users to generate random quotes, download and like them.
+The quotes are fetched from a db.json file I made to mock an API hosted on port 3001.

 ## Features